marco-rauseo/agentpass-protocol/README.md

 The broader cybersecurity context in which autonomous agents operate is already under extreme pressure.
 According to IBM's 2025 Cost of a Data Breach Report, the average cost of a healthcare breach has exceeded $7.4 million — the highest of any industry for fourteen consecutive years.
 Of organizations that reported AI-related security incidents, 97% lacked proper AI access controls at the time of the breach.
 Healthcare breaches take an average of 279 days to identify and contain.
 According to CrowdStrike's 2026 Global Threat Report, AI-enabled adversarial operations increased 89% year-over-year, with the average breakout time — the window between initial system access and lateral movement to critical assets — falling to 29 minutes in 2025, 65% faster than the previous year.

 According to Unit 42, the mean time to exfiltrate data has already fallen from nine days in 2021 to 30 minutes in 2025.
 These figures reflect attacks that still involved significant human coordination.According to ThreatDown's 2026 State of Malware Report, 2025 delivered the first confirmed cases of AI-orchestrated attacks at scale.
-In August 2025, Anthropic documented a threat actor using an autonomous AI agent to conduct reconnaissance across thousands of VPN endpoints, harvest credentials, penetrate networks, and generate tailored ransom notes — targeting healthcare and defense organizations simultaneously, without human intervention at each step.
+In August 2025, Anthropic documented a cybercriminal using Claude Code to conduct large-scale extortion across at least 17 organizations — including healthcare, emergency services, and government institutions — automating reconnaissance, credential harvesting, network penetration, and the generation of targeted ransom notes demanding up to $500,000.
+In September 2025, Anthropic disclosed a separate state-sponsored campaign in which a Chinese threat actor manipulated Claude Code to execute 80-90% of a cyberattack autonomously against 30 global targets, representing the first documented case of a large-scale cyberattack largely executed without human intervention.
 Autonomous AI agents operate without human cognitive limitations — no fatigue, no hesitation, no operational errors.
 They can run multiple simultaneous intrusions autonomously, create exploits from patches in minutes, and operate continuously across every system they are authorized to touch.

 This does not mean AgentPass eliminates all attack vectors in agentic systems.
 It eliminates the most fundamental and most scalable one: the ability of unauthorized agents to impersonate legitimate ones.
 A receiving system that cannot verify who sent an agent, whether that agent is authorized, and what it is permitted to do, cannot distinguish a legitimate request from a fraudulent one — regardless of how sophisticated its downstream defenses are.
 AgentPass addresses the problem at the point of entry, before any action is permitted, not after damage has occurred.
 The future of financial fraud will not arrive wearing a mask and carrying a weapon.
 It will arrive as a well-formed API request from an agent that no receiving system can distinguish from a legitimate one.